Review: Exped MegaMat 10

 sleeping outside

 Camping isn't always as glorious as it appears in the photos.
-Here's the MegaMat 10, providing the ideal cowboy-camping setup for the morning after a wedding... almost as good as sleeping in your own bed.
+Here's the MegaMat 10, providing the ideal cowboy-camping setup the morning after a wedding... almost as good as sleeping in your own bed.